Jackie's Journal - an Online Odyssey

 Scott's in the yard at a time, and at least three Bullock's.
 Too many Tanagers to count.

-Hummingbirds are in in good numbers:
+Hummingbirds are in good numbers:

 MAHU